 Dried red pepper is sometimes used in Japanese cooking.

-It is for adding a sharp taste to the dish.
+But, in Japanese cooking, red pepper is used for adding a slightly sharp taste to the dish.

 Rather, the eater can often add the taste of red pepper to the dish at the table.

 For the purpose, two types of small spice bottle are sold.

 "Shichimi" means "seven tastes" and "togarashi" means "red pepper".

 The spice includes the powder of red pepper, sesame seed, roasted orange peel, poppy seed, and a few kind of spices.

 "Ichimi" means "one taste", and it is only the powder of red pepper.

 These are used by sprinkling on the dish according to your tastes.

 Main dishes to do so are Japanese noodles (udon, soba), gyudon, yakitori, etc.

 Wasabi is translated as "Japanese horseradish" in English.